 A multi-cognitive deficit model of dyslexia

-A multi-cognitive deficit model attempts to look at the whole elephant: vocabulary; focused, sustained, divided and visual spatial attention; visual, auditory and phonological processing; rapid naming and processing speed; verbal, visual, auditory, sequential, iconic, short-term, long-term and working memory; logical reasoning; etc.
+A multi-cognitive deficit model attempts to look at the whole elephant: vocabulary; focused, sustained, divided and visual spatial attention; visual, auditory and phonological processing; rapid naming and processing speed; verbal, visual, auditory, sequential, iconic, short-term, long-term and working memory; logical thinking; et cetera.

 Ahissar and team tested dyslexic and non-dyslexic musicians on auditory processing and auditory memory.
 Dyslexic musicians scored as well as their non-dyslexic counterparts in auditory processing tasks, and better than the general population, but performed much worse on tests of auditory working memory, including memory for rhythm, melody and speech sounds.
 Moreover, these abilities were intercorrelated, and highly correlated with their reading accuracy, which means that the dyslexic musicians with the poorest auditory working memory tended to have the lowest reading accuracy (Weiss et al., 2014).